OliverCadman/dept_ci_ms4/README.md

 1. All privileges provided by Tier One Membership.
 2. To have access to a job listing, so I can find jobs that are in my area.
 3. To be able to filter jobs by location or fee range, so I can more granularly search for a suitable job.
+4. To be able to post a job that's in need of a dep, so I can be sure that my job gets the attention of Tier Two deps.
+5. To be able to edit or delete a job that I've posted, in case I have made a mistake, or that I've found someone to do the job from outside the website.
+6. To be notified when I received an offer for a job I've posted, so I can determine which member might be the right fit, with efficiency.
+7. The members who have expressed interest in my job to be clearly visible, so I can inspect who might be a good fit, with ease.
-4. To be listed at the top of searches when a potential client/musician is searching for a dep, so I can have a better chance of getting the work.
+8. To be listed at the top of searches when a potential client/musician is searching for a dep, so I can have a better chance of getting the work.

 #### Members in need of a Dep